devxpod/GDC/readme.md

 * USE_HOST_HOME=yes - mounts users home directory into container under /root/host-home.
 Required by some other options.
 * USE_HOME_BIN=no - copy bin folder from host home directory if it exists.
 Enables USE_HOST_HOME.
 * SHOW_VERSIONS_ON_LOGIN=yes # show versions of installed tools on login
-* PULUMI_VERSION=latest - a version or "latest" must be specified for Pulumi to be installed.
+* PULUMI_VERSION=<not set> - a version or "latest" must be specified for Pulumi to be installed.
-* TERRAFORM_VERSION=latest - default is latest.
+* TERRAFORM_VERSION=<not set> - set to latest or specify version.
 Versions are here. https://releases.hashicorp.com/terraform
 * PHP_VERSION=<not set> - installs any of the following PHP versions 5.6, 7.0, 7.1, 7.2, 7.3, 7.4, 8.0, 8.1, 8.2.
 * USE_DOT_NET=no - installs .NET SDK v6.x.
 * USE_JAVA=no - installs headless openjdk v11.x.
 * PYTHON_VERSION=3.11 - installs Python v3.11, which is highest aws lambda supported python runtime
 * PIP_EXTRA_REQUIREMENTS_TXT=<not set> - if set should be a name of a requirements pip file to be installed if python is installed.
 * USE_PRECOMMIT=no - installs git pre-commit hooks in repo if not already installed.
 Enables Python if not already enabled.
-* USE_AWS=yes - installs AWS CLI version specified by AWS_VERSION, SSM Plugin and EKS IAM auth helper as well as aws helper scripts and aliases.
+* USE_AWS=no - installs AWS CLI version specified by AWS_VERSION, SSM Plugin and EKS IAM auth helper as well as aws helper scripts and aliases.
 * AWS_VERSION=latest - installs specified AWS cli version if USE_AWS=yes.
 Defaults to latest.
 * USE_AWS_HOME=yes - copies ~/.aws folder from host if exists to container /root/.aws.
 Enables USE_HOST_HOME.
 * USE_BITWARDEN=yes - installs Bitwarden cli and enables NODE_VERSION=18 if NODE_VERSION is not already configured.